How do my ducks get in the water?

 Do I need to be present to win?No, the winner does not need to be present to win.
 We do hope you will join us for the festivities though!

-Can I adopt ducks on Race Day?If all of our 25,000 ducks have not been adopted as of Friday night August 25th, the remaining ducks will be available for adoption Saturday until one hour prior to the start of the race at a booth set up at the Duck Race.
+Can I adopt ducks on Race Day?If all of our 35,000 ducks have not been adopted, the remaining ducks will be available for adoption Saturday (Race Day) until one hour prior to the start of the race at a booth set up at the Duck Race.

 Who does the event benefit?